Kamran-Afzali/Kamran-Afzali.github.io/_posts/neuro_data.md

 ### Introduction

-The technology and physics behind an MRI scanner is quite astonishing.
-But I won’t go into the details of how it all works.
-You do need to know some terms, concepts, and parameters that are used to acquire MRI data in a scanning session and use that to construct useable images.

-The brain occupies space, so when we collect data on how it fills space, we call that volume data, and all the volume data needed to create the complete, 3D image of the brain, recorded at one single timepoint and as pictured on the left, is called a volume.
+The brain occupies space, so it is possible to collect data on how it fills space, also called volume data.
+All the volume data needed to create the complete, 3D image of the brain, recorded at one single timepoint is called a *volume*.
 The data is measured in voxels, which are like the pixels used to display images on your screen, only in 3D.
-Each voxel has a specific dimension, in this case it is 1mm x 1mm x 1mm: a cube, so it is the same dimension from all sides (isotropic).
+Each voxel has a specific dimension, with the same dimension from all sides (isotropic).
 Each voxel contains one value which stands for the average signal measured at the given location.
 A standard anatomical volume, with an isotropic voxel resolution of 1mm contains almost 17 million voxels, which are arranged in a 3D matrix of 256 x 256 x 256 voxels.
-The following picture shows a slice – one layer of the big, 3D matrix – through a brain volume, and the superimposed grid shows the remaining two dimensions of the voxels.
 As the scanner can’t measure the whole volume at once it has to measure portions of the brain sequentially in time.
 This is done by measuring one plane of the brain (generally the horizontal one) after the other.
-Such a plane is also called a slice.
 The resolution of the measured volume data, therefore, depends on the in-plane resolution (the size of the squares in the above image), the number of slices and their thickness (how many layers), and any possible gaps between the layers.
 The quality of the measured data depends on the resolution and the following parameters:

-repetition time (TR): time required to scan one volume
++ Repetition time (TR): time required to scan one volume

-acquisition time (TA): time required to scan one slice.
++ Acquisition time (TA): time required to scan one slice.
 TA = TR - (TR/number of slices)

-field of view (FOV): defines the extent of a slice, e.g. 256mm x 256mm
++ field of view (FOV): defines the extent of a slice, e.g. 256mm x 256mm

-#### Specifics of MRI Data
+### Specifics of MRI Data

 MRI scanners output their neuroimaging data in a raw data format with which most analysis packages cannot work.
-DICOM is a common, standardized, raw medical image format, but the format of your raw data may be something else; e.g., PAR/REC format from Philips scanners.
+DICOM is a common, standardized, raw medical image format.
 Raw data is saved in k-space format, and it needs to be converted into a format that the analysis packages can use.
 The most frequent format for newly generated data is called NIfTI.
-If you are working with older datasets, you may encounter data in Analyze format.
 MRI data formats will have an image and a header part.
 For NifTI format, they are in the same file (.nii-file), whereas in the older Analyze format, they are in separate files (.img and .hdr-file).
 The image is the actual data and is represented by a 3D matrix that contains a value (e.g. gray value) for each voxel.
 The header contains information about the data like voxel dimension, voxel extend in each dimension, number of measured time points, a transformation matrix that places the 3D matrix from the image part in a 3D coordinate system, etc.

 ### Modalities of MRI Data